titan-x/titan/README.md

 Client-Server Protocol
 ----------------------

 Client server communication protocol is based on [JSON RPC](http://www.jsonrpc.org/specification) 2.0 specs.
 Mobile devices connect with the TLS endpoint and the Web browsers utilizes the WebSocket endpoint.
+The message framing on the TLS endpoint is quite simple:

+[uint32] 4 Bytes Content Length Header + [JSON] Message Body

+Following is a valid TLS message frame for connecting mobile devices (except the header, which should be a 4 byte binary encoded uint32):

+xxxx{method: "ping"}

 Client Authentication
 ---------------------